The Father finishes what He starts ∙

 1 Thessalonians 5:21-24

-23 Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
+23 Now, may the God of peace make you holy in every way, and may your whole spirit and soul and body be kept blameless until our Lord Jesus Christ comes again.

-In the English language there are two words which sound very familiar: bend and bent.
+In English, two words sound very familiar: bend and bent.

-Bend is a verb which means to cause something to change shape by physical force.
+Bend is a verb that means to cause something to change shape by physical force.
 Or it can have the sense of turning or directing in a particular direction.
-While bent is a noun which refers to an inclination, an interest, a fondness, or a predilection.
+At the same time, bent is a noun that refers to an inclination, an interest, a fondness, or a preference.
 Although the word is essentially neutral, it often takes on a corrupt or morally crooked sense.
 After the time of the Fall in the garden of Eden, the human race became fallen or bent away from walking with the Father.

-Paul encourages us to understand and gain the right perspective regarding what the Father desires for us.
-The Father longs that each of His children have a paradigm shift in their thinking and understanding.
+Paul encourages us to understand and gain the proper perspective regarding what the Father desires for us.
+The Father longs for each child of the King to have a paradigm shift in their thinking and understanding.
 The Father wants to take our twisted and warped perception, our bent for evil, and bend us back into spiritual shape.